Chocolate Fudge Cookies:

 inches apart.
 With moist fingers, press batter to form a 3

-until just set around the edges, but the centers are still soft.
-The
+or until just set around the edges, but the centers are still soft.
+The tops of

 Remove from oven and place